CodesByNeeraj/Housing-Price-Prediction---ML/README.md

 Includes feature engineering (e.g., calculating the age of a house) and scaling of numerical features.

 ### 2. Modeling:
-A multiple linear regression model is used to predict the target variable SalePrice.
+A multiple linear regression model/KNN model is used to predict the target variable SalePrice.

 ### 3. Evaluation:
 The model’s performance is evaluated using metrics such as RMSE (Root Mean Squared Error) and R² Score.
+The 2 different models are compared against each other by these metrics.

 ### 4. Pipeline:
 The model and preprocessing steps are combined into a single pipeline for efficient execution.

 ## Requirements
 1. Python